Sew Half-Square Triangles Easier (and More Accurately!)

 Sew with Triangles (Instead of Squares)

-We hope these tips help with your triangle-squares!
-Try our Bear Necessities pattern--the pattern has tips for making triangle-squares three different ways, so you can put these tips into practice!
+Try my Bear Necessities pattern--the pattern has tips for making triangle-squares three different ways.

 This blog contains affiliate links to Amazon and Fat Quarter Shop.
-We only recommend products we truly use and love.
-If you use our affiliate links, we may receive a small commission.
+I only recommend products I truly use and love.
+If you use my affiliate links, we may receive a small commission.

 Comments